mlysaght2017/python-testing-labs/python-unittest-exercises/day-1/README.md

 # python-unittest-exercise
-Simple code snippets you can use as exercise activity for python unit testing.
+Simple code snippets you can use as exercise activity for python unit testing (patching and mocking).

 Instructions:
 - Create unit tests for each of the functions in the "toy_gr_functions.py" file